-U of D Scholars or Staff who test positive for COVID-19:
+U of D Scholars or Employees who test positive for COVID-19:

-- Scholars and/or Staff member will be sent home immediately to recover. - Staff members will be required to visit a Testing Site and will NOT return until their quarantine period is done and they receive a negative test result.
-Scholars who are exhibiting symptoms of COVID-19 are sent home from school immediately the same day symptoms appear.
+- Scholars who are exhibiting symptoms of COVID-19 are sent home from school immediately the same day symptoms appear.
 It is a parent's choice to schedule and undergo COVID testing for their U of D scholar, at a location of their choosing.
-However, if a positive result or presumptive positive result occurs, the scholar must quarantine a minimum of 14 days.
-If the scholar does not take a COVID test but is showing symptoms of COVID-19, the scholar must still quarantine for a minimum 14 days. - Based on this information, a scholar, classroom(s) of scholars or entire school may be required to quarantine for a minimum of 14 days.
+However, if a positive result or presumptive positive result occurs, the scholar must quarantine a minimum of 10 days.
+If the scholar does not take a COVID test but is showing symptoms of COVID-19, the scholar must still quarantine for a minimum 10 days. - Based on this information, a scholar, classroom(s) of scholars or entire school may be required to quarantine for a minimum of 10 days.
 The final decision is in the hands of the School Directors who will consult proper authorities to aid in this decision.
-In the event scholars are asked to quarantine after an exposure, their education will continue at home with Virtual Learning or Work Packets for the duration of the quarantine period.
+In the event scholars are asked to quarantine after an exposure, their education can continue at home with Virtual Learning or Work Packets for the duration of the quarantine period. - Employees exhibiting symptoms of COVID-19 will be immediately sent to the IBOC/MCI Covid-19 Laboratory, located at the IBOC Chapel 7701 South Westmoreland Road Dallas, Texas; or if needed the MCI Diagnostics Lab located at 9728 Greenville Avenue, Dallas, Texas. - Employees will NOT return to the U of D building until their quarantine period is done and they receive a negative test result.